 Immunity strengthens when the body learns to fight germs, viruses and other organisms.
 In fact, having up to 10 bouts of viral infections a year is normal, Dr Lim assures.

 Nevertheless, it’s important to help Junior maintain a healthy immune system.
-So make sure that he eats plenty of antioxidant-rich fruits and vegetables daily, gets adequate sleep every night, and enjoys regular physical activity.
+So make sure that he eats plenty of antioxidant-rich fruits and vegetables daily, gets adequate sleep every night, and enjoys regular physical activity, to avoid this preschool problem.

 Dr Lim also suggests teaching him habits like washing his hands before and after meals and after using the toilet.
 Remind him to stay away from kids who are sick, and disinfect his toys between use to prevent the spread of germs.